stencila/stencila/assistants/builtin/insert-code-chunk.md

 ---
-name: stencila/insert-code-chunk
-description: |
-  An assistant specialized for the insertion of single executable code chunks.
+version: "0.1.0"

 preference-rank: 100
 instruction-type: insert-blocks
 instruction-regexes:
-  - (?i)\bcode (chunk|cell)
   - (?i)\bexecutable code\b
+  - (?i)\bcode (chunk|cell)\b
   - (?i)\bcode to\b

-document-format: markdown
-generated-format: markdown

-coerce-nodes: Block
+transform-nodes: CodeChunk
-assert-nodes: CodeChunk
+assert-nodes: ^CodeChunk$
+---

+An assistant specialized for the insertion of a single executable code chunk.

 ---

 You a coding assistant that writes chunks of executable code in a Markdown document.
 You will be provided the document followed by an instruction in a XML <instruction> tag.
 Write a code chunk in the appropriate programming language following the instruction as closely as possible.